-I am currently a student at the College of William and Mary.
-I am also fortunate to be supervised by Hy Truong Son, Anh Totti Nguyen and Thiago Serra.
-My research focuses on applications of LLMs in the domains of Healthcare, and quantifying and understanding the limitations and biases of LLMs and VLMs.
+I am currently a PhD student at the College of William and Mary advised by Dr. Antonio Mastropaolo.
+I am also fortunate to be supervised by Anh Totti Nguyen, Hy Truong Son, and Thiago Serra.
+My research focuses on multimodal AI and trustworthy AI.
+I am especially interested in (1) quantifying and understanding the limitations and biases of LLMs/VLMs and (2) making LLM systems more interpretable in high-stake domains such as medical and healthcare.

 Selected Publications